 Research, Teaching and Outreach

-The Orchards also serves as a living laboratory to hundreds of Cornell students every year, giving future generations of growers and researchers hands-on experience with virtually all aspects of fruit production.
+The orchards also serve as a living laboratory to hundreds of Cornell students every year, giving future generations of growers and researchers hands-on experience with virtually all aspects of fruit production.
 Teaching focus areas include pomology (growing apples, pears and other fruit), viticulture (growing grapes), enology (making wine), orchard management, and agricultural engineering.

-Every fall, more than a 1,000 schoolchildren visit the Orchards to taste apples, see how cider is made, and learn where fruit comes from.
-Hundreds of visitors, including fruit growers and professionals from local wineries and cideries, visit the Orchards each year for special events.
+The Orchards are currently closed to visitors due to COVID-19.
+But usually, more than a 1,000 schoolchildren visit the Orchards each fall to taste apples, see how cider is made, and learn where fruit comes from.
+Hundreds of visitors, including fruit growers and professionals from local wineries and cideries, visit Cornell Orchards each year for special events.

 - Optimize flavors and aromas in wine grapes, and improve both the environmental and economic sustainability of wine grape production systems in cool climates.

 Researcher: Justine Vanden Heuvel

 - Develop fruit production systems that facilitate the long-term economic and environmental viability of commercial tree-fruit growers, with a particular focus on hard cider production.

 Researcher: Greg Peck